+Plus, Windows 11 also has higher minimum requirements, and only some CPUs are supported officially.
 So if you installed Windows 11 on a PC that doesn’t meet those requirements, you may be having a less-than-great experience.
-Plus, it’s an unfinished build, so it may not be stable enough for you yet.
 If Windows 11 isn’t working for you, we’ll show you how to downgrade to Windows 10 after you’ve upgraded.

 Reverting the Windows 11 upgrade

-If you joined the Windows Insider Program and installed Windows 11, you can still go back.
+If you upgraded to Windows 11 through normal means (without a clean install) you can go back to Windows 10 fairly easily.
 For this to work, you’ll need to revert the upgrade in the first ten days, and you have to make sure you don’t remove your old Windows files after upgrading.
 These are listed as temporary files in Windows’ storage settings, so don’t touch them unless you’re sure you want to stay on Windows 11.